nimrossum/adrob/notes.md

 - Mass production (1908)
 - Henry Ford's car factory

+## Origin of robots

-First robot introduced at General Motors in 1961.
+- First robot introduced at General Motors in 1961.

+## Robots in 2005

+- A lot of tasks were automated using robots
+- But the **remaining tasks are tough to solve by robots**
+- Existing solutions were very expensive
+  - Robot: 300.000 DKK
+  - System integration: 1.000.000 DKK

+This is why Universal Robots was founded.

+## Universal Robots - 2005 - Collaborative robot era

+- Focus: Low weight, low cost, easy to use
+- This was the start of the **collaborative robot era**

+# Artificial brains

+- Wiener, Turing, Neumann, McCulloch - The fathers of computer science
+- "You can make computers that can simulate brain functions"

+## Shakey - SRI - 1966 - 1972

+- First robot to embody artificial intelligence

+## Illustrative game (jeg var med)

+- The difficulty of coordination between sensors, motors and controller became very apparent

 ## Basics

 - Make the robot body fit the task as much as possible, then you will need as little intelligence as possible.

+## One limiation of robots

+- Huge explosion has happened with the development of computers, but not with robots
+- Power consumption is a huge limitation
+- Battery technology has not evolved as much as computers

+## Examples of advanced robots
-## Mobile Robots
+- Mobile Robots: Mobile Industrial Robots (Odense)

-Mobile Industrial Robots Odense - Regnar
+  - Regnar
   - Was removed because the elderly were scared of the robot
   - Safety issues at Herlev (going around corners)

-- The human aspect is very important: How will the robot fit into our world?
+  - The human aspect is very important: **How will the robot fit into our world?**

+- Lab automation: Flow Robotics A/S (Nord vest København)

+- Underwater robots:
-- Underwater robots does not need to fight gravity, so they can swim around for a long time
+  - Does not need to fight gravity, so they can swim around for a long time
   - Scarlet Knight was a submarine robot that crossed the pacific ocean from New Jersey to Balona, Spain
+- In the air
+  - Drones
+- On land
+  - Walking robots
+  - Self driving cars
+- On humans
+  - Prostetics
+- Service robots (Vacuum, mowing, gutter cleaning)
+- Mars rovers
+- Search and rescue

 ## Exercises